-Jared Wilson joined the Department in 2004 as a Radio Dispatcher and entered the 69th Regional Police Academy in 2006.
+Jared Wilson joined the Department in 2004 as a radio dispatcher and entered the 69th Regional Police Academy in 2006.
 He has served as a patrol officer in Eastern, Central, Western, Mid-City, and Southern Divisions.
-He was promoted to sergeant in 2015 and is currently assigned to Mid-City Division as a Patrol Supervisor.
-He previously was assigned in Northern Division as the Crime Suppression Team Supervisor.
-His special assignments include peer support, field training officer, field evidence technician, Western Street Crimes Unit, and the Gaslamp Bike Team.
-Jared is a San Diego State University graduate and his wife is a detective with the San Diego Police Department.
+He was promoted to Sergeant in 2015 and was assigned as a Patrol Supervisor at Northern and Mid City Divisions, as a Crime Suppression Team Supervisor, and as a supervisors in the Human Resources Unit at Headquarters.
+His special assignments include peer support, field training officer, field evidence technician, Street Crimes Unit, and the Gaslamp Bike Team.
+Jared is a San Diego State University graduate with a degree in Public Administration.
+His wife is also a Detective with the San Diego Police Department.

 Bio coming soon.